In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 We have come full circle.
 MMT is not saying that deficits are never a problem.
 It is Krugman who incorrectly attributes this conclusion to the theory.

-Whenever the non-government sector net saves, it is spending less of the monetary unit than it earns.
-The result is unsold output and a signal to firms to cut back output unless the government fills the demand gap through deficit expenditure.
-By doing so, the government is in a position to ensure all output is sold at current prices and the non-government sector satisfies its net saving desires.
+Whenever the non-government sector net saves (maintains a surplus), it is spending less of the monetary unit than it earns.
+The result is unsold output and a signal to firms to cut back production unless the government fills the demand gap through deficit expenditure.
+By doing so, the government is in a position to ensure all output is sold at current prices and that the non-government sector satisfies its net saving desires.
 If, instead, the government allows the demand shortfall to persist by not injecting sufficient expenditure of its own, firms will respond by cutting back production.
 There will be a contraction in output and income, thwarting non-government net saving intentions.
 If the non-government sector responds by redoubling its efforts to net save, the result is a further shortfall in demand, further contraction of income (as well as tax revenue), more frustration of non-government saving plans, etc. There is no end to the process until either the non-government sector accepts a smaller net-saving position or the government accepts a bigger deficit.